Aaron Waltke: Comics and graphic novels

 In 2023, Waltke was announced as a writer for DC Comics in the anthology, How to Lose a Guy Gardner in 10 Days.
 The collection explores the strange world of superhero romance in the DC Universe.

 In 2025, Waltke became co-writer of Stan Lee's The Excelsiors, a graphic novel series based on Lee's final unpublished works set in an original superhero universe.

+Published fiction

+In 2025, Waltke was a finalist in Mystery Writers of America’s annual “Six Word Murder Mystery” contest.
+His story "Rookie" was published in the March/April 2026 issue of Alfred Hitchcock’s Mystery Magazine.

 Personal life

 Waltke is married to fellow writer and published mystery author Ellen Tremiti.
 They reside in Los Angeles.

 Waltke engages in youth activism and outreach.
 He was the keynote speaker at the 2018 RESET Technology & Creativity Conference, a bi-national event between El Paso, Texas, and Ciudad Juárez, Chihuahua, aimed at encouraging youth innovation, creativity, and opportunity across the Mexico–US border.